Generalised Umbral Moonshine: Groups, cohomologies, and representations

 Finally, we have

 Here and everywhere else we denote the conjugacy class names of group elements $g\in G^{}$ with upper case letters, while the conjugacy class names of elements $h\in C_{G^{}}(g)$ in centralizer subgroups are denoted with lower case letters.
-See the attached file on the ArXiv for an explicit construction of the umbral groups.
+See the file accompanying this article for an explicit construction of the umbral groups.

-\subsection{Projective Representations}
+\subsection{Projective representations}

 In this subsection we briefly explain how we construct the relevant projective representations.
-Our discussion follows closely the appendices C and D of \cite{Gaberdiel:2012gf}.
+Our discussion follows closely Appendices~C and~D of~\cite{Gaberdiel:2012gf}.

-Recall the definition of a projective representation in \S\ref{Deformed Quantum Double and its Representations}.
+Recall the definition of a projective representation in Section~\ref{Deformed Quantum Double and its Representations}.
 We say that two projective representations $\rho$ and $\rho'$ of a group $H$ are equivalent if they differ by a 1-cochain $\xi \in Z^1(\Gg,U(1))$, namely when $\rho(x) = \xi(x)\rho'(x)$ for all $x\in \Gg$.
-As a result, inequivalent projective representations are labelled by the second group cohomology $H^2(\Gg,U(1))$.
-A convenient way to study the projective representations of a group $\Gg$ is to study the representations of a Schur cover $\Hh$ of $H$, defined as a central extension \be 1\to M(\Gg)\to \Hh \xrightarrow{\phi} \Gg\to 1 , \ee where the normal subgroup is the Schur multiplier $M(\Gg)\cong H_2(\Gg,\ZZ)$.
+As a result, different classes in the second group cohomology $H^2(\Gg,U(1))$ lead to inequivalent projective representations.
+A convenient way to study the projective representations of a group $\Gg$ is to study the representations of a Schur cover $\Hh$ of $H$, defined as a central extension

+where the normal subgroup is the Schur multiplier $M(\Gg)\cong H_2(\Gg,\ZZ)$.
 As we will now explain, every representation of the Schur cover corresponds to a projective representation of $\Gg$ and vice versa.

-Let $\phi^{-1}:\Gg\to \Hh$ be a lift of $H$.
-Let $\bar\rho: \Hh \to {\rm End}(V)$ be a representation of $\Hh$.
+Let $\phi^{-1}\colon \Gg\to \Hh$ be a lift of $H$.
+Let $\bar\rho\colon \Hh \to \operatorname{End}(V)$ be a representation of $\Hh$.
 Then $\rho:=\bar\rho\circ\phi^{-1}$ is a projective representation of $\Gg$ with the associated cocycle $c^\rho$ satisfying

-As a result, the 2-cocycle $c^\rho$ is fixed by $\bar\rho$ restricted to ${M(\Gg)}$.
-Every projective representation of $\Gg$ is equivalent to a representation arising from its Schur cover in this way, and different (necessarily isoclinic) Schur covers of $\Gg$ lead to different but equivalent projective $\Gg$-representations.
+As a result, the 2-cocycle $c^\rho$ is fixed by $\bar\rho$ restricted to~${M(\Gg)}$.
+Every projective representation of~$\Gg$ is equivalent to a representation arising from its Schur cover in this way, and different (necessarily isoclinic) Schur covers of $\Gg$ lead to different but equivalent projective $\Gg$-representations.